-1. LEARNING TASK 1: Writer's Log- DUE: July 14th & July 21st
+1. LEARNING TASK 1: Writer's Journal DUE: July 12th & July 19th

-The purpose of this assignment is for you to use writing as a tool for learning, sense-making, and meta-cognition by recording promising practices, engaging in a variety of thought routines, and responding to prompts and provocations across the course.
-Your Writer's Log also serves as a commonplace record for future reference of how you learned in, about, and through Language Arts.
+The purpose of this assignment is for you to use writing as a tool for learning, sense-making, and meta-cognition by recording your inner thoughts and reactions, noting promising practices, engaging in a variety of thought routines, and responding to prompts and provocations across the course.
+Your Writer's Journal also serves as a commonplace record for future reference of how you learned in, about, and through Language Arts.
 Specific details regarding quality, quantity and other expectations will be discussed in class.
 All response entries are required to receive an A (in addition to meeting the other requisite criteria).